saworz/realtime-facemask-checking/README.md

 ==============================

     ├── README.md                    <- The top-level README for developers using this project.
     │
+    ├── GETTING_STARTED.rst          <- About startin app
+    │
     ├── requirements.txt             <- The requirements file for reproducing the analysis environment, e.g.
     │                                  generated with `pip freeze > requirements.txt`
     │
     ├── setup.py                     <- makes project pip installable (pip install -e .) so src can be imported │
-    ├── Car_plates_reading      <- Source code for use in this project.
+    ├── Facemask_checking            <- Source code for use in this project.
     │   ├── __init__.py              <- Makes src a Python module
     │   │
     │   ├── data                     <- Scripts to handle data
     │   │   └── create_yaml.py       <- Creates .yaml file required for yolo training